lumirth/warlock/README.md

 | Waf's GPA Datasets | Every semester |

 Thus, it may be advantageous to store Waf's GPA Datasets in a database, and update it every semester, but query the Course API and RateMyProfessor every time the frontend is loaded.

+## On Data Formatting

+A basic idea of the format for the frontend to receive the data in(and for the backend to construct the data into) can be seen in the [DATA_FORMAT.md](DATA_FORMAT.md) file.

 ## On the course API